-We often think of arthritis as general joint pain or loss of mobility that comes along as we get older.
+We often think of arthritis as general joint pain or loss of mobility that affects us as we get older.
 Arthritis is actually an umbrella term for more than 100 different diseases and can impact young people as well as old.
-On a recent episode of The Doctors, I spoke with Dr. Travis Stork about how you can tell the difference between two of the most common types – osteoarthritis and rheumatoid arthritis.
-I’d like to speak with you more about rheumatoid arthritis.

 A growing body of research is focusing on the impact of obesity on people living with RA.
 Obesity in RA is associated with decreased physical ability and health as well as increased pain, and signs of inflammation.
 Researchers are finding that heavier people may actually have more severe forms of the disease, but they still don’t quite understand the connection between the two.
 Studies show that regular moderate exercise may help reduce joint pain and stiffness and improve psychological well-being.